nesl/GDTM-tracking/readme.md

 The code should be compatible with most Anaconda, NVIDIA-driver, and Ubuntu versions available around 2023/06.

 ### Code Repository Structure
 Please select the desired branch for your desired data/model combinations.
-Details described in **Baseline 1** section of PDF (Still under review).
+Details described in **Baseline 1** section of [GitHub](https://github.com/nesl/GDTM).

  - master: early fusion, all modalities
  - early-cam: early fusion, camera only
  - late-cam: late fusion, camera only
  - late-all: late fusion, allmodalities

 Additional, this repository contains our efforts towards building a model resilient to the placement locations and orientations of its sensor nodes.
-Details described in **Baseline 2** section of PDF (Still under review).
+Details described in **Baseline 2** section of [GitHub](https://github.com/nesl/GDTM).
 - multi-cam: late fusion 3D, camera only, multiple viewpoints (limited tracking performance)
 - multi-camdepth: late fusion 3D, camera + LiDAR camera depth, multiple viewpoints